yotam180/xAI/docs/xAI Vision/SPECIFICATION.md

 ### For using the GUI interface ###

-1. .NET Framework
+1. .NET Framework (possible with .NET Core)
 2. Internet Connection

 ### For using the API ###

 1. Python 2.7/3 **OR** C++ **OR** .Net Framework
 2. Internet Connection (for REST API calls)
-3. Windows OS (for C++ and .NET versions of the API)

 ### For the web interface ###

-1. Browser
+1. Browser (with HTML 5 and JavaScript support)
 2. Internet Connection

 ### For the application ###